kampfq/redmine_oauth_mailcow/README.md

-## Redmine OAuth Rocket.Chat
+## Redmine OAuth Mailcow

-This plugin is used to authenticate Redmine users using Rocket.Chat's OAuth provider.
+This plugin is used to authenticate Redmine users using Mailcow's OAuth provider.

 ### Installation: